 Booking Arrangements 2021

-Under the terms of the current national lockdown in England our holiday cottages are closed.
-On 22nd February the prime minister announced that holiday cottages can re-open on Monday 12th April for single-household bookings.
+Our holiday cottages re-opened on Monday 12th April for single-household bookings.
 From Monday 17th May two households will be permitted to share a holiday cottage and from Monday 21st June all restrictions will be lifted.
 These timescales may be pushed back if evidence, based on four tests, suggests that COVID-19 rates are increasing.
 See the latest Government advice at https://www.gov.uk/coronavirus

 If you are interested in booking one of our cottages please contact us to reserve your dates and pay a deposit.
 If you have booked to stay in one of our cottages after 12th April and we are then required by the government to postpone our opening date, we will give you a full refund if you have booked for those dates.

 We realise that we are living in uncertain times and none of us know whether or not there will be further periods of Covid-19 lockdown in the coming months.
 We have therefore amended our Booking Terms & Conditions to make our cancellation terms more flexible.
 See Booking Conditions.